khacnhat/start-points-languages/README.md

 $ ./cyber-dojo up languages=jon

-from a cyber-dojo server which will pull the repo and put it into a docker volume named jon which will then used as the source of languages in the setup page.
+from a cyber-dojo server which will git clone the repo into a docker volume named jon which will then used as the source of languages in the setup page.